Pshy0/pshy_merge/README.md

 For v0.3:
 - [ ] Override tfm.exec.newGame completely.
 - [ ] Handle custom map features.
+The module will probably be released on the forum at this point.
 For v0.4:
 - [ ] Anticheat improvements.
 - [ ] Enable custom maps features in most scripts.